 Best Rain Suits for Toddlers

 If you’re camping with busy toddlers, rain pants might not adequately keep them dry.
 You’ll need a full rain suit to do the job.
 These suits cover little kids from head to toe and offer superior water resistance.
 To get the best bang for your buck, consider these options.

 Tuffo Muddy Buddy Coveralls

-These adorable coveralls come in a few colors and work well to keep your toddler dry.
+These adorable coveralls come in a few colors and work well to help your toddler stay dry.
 The wrist and ankle cuffs feature elastic to fit tightly over shoes or mittens.
 Tuffo coveralls are also loose-fitting, so you can layer clothing underneath.

 Pros: It’s waterproof, lightweight, and great for rainy summer weather.
 Because you can layer underneath, it could also double as a snowsuit in the winter.

 Cons: It’s a little baggy, which can be bothersome to some toddlers.

 Here’s another Oakiwear option that’s 100% nylon for breathable, waterproof fabric.
 With adjustable velcro cuffs and a simple front zipper, you’ll have your toddler waterproofed and ready for the rain in minutes.

 This Oakiwear suit is rated to withstand more than 500 hours of play, so it’s durable and practical.
 Plus, it comes in tons of bright colors!

 The hood is a nice size which keeps it out of your kid’s face and also leaves room for a headlamp as it gets darker out.